dslab-epfl/svshi/README.md

   --no-colors          The flag to disable output coloring
 ```

+Available commands are:

+- `svshi run` to run all the apps with runtime verification
+- `svshi compile -f ets.knxproj` to compile all the apps
+- `svshi generateBindings -f ets.knxproj` to generate the bindings for all the apps
+- `svshi generateApp -d devices.json -n app_name` to generate a new Python app
+- `svshi listApps` to list all the installed apps
+- `svshi version` to display the CLI version

 ## Contributing

 See [the contributing guide](/CONTRIBUTING.md) for detailed instructions on how to get started with our project.

+## License

+The project is licensed under the [MIT license](/LICENSE).